bizcodz/Digivoter/README.md

 1.  **Registration:** Users create an account (sign up) and complete the registration form during the designated registration period.
 2.  **QR Code Generation:** After successful registration, a unique QR code is generated and presented to the voter.
 3.  **Verification:** At the polling station, voters scan their QR code at a kiosk.
-4.  **Facial Recognition:** The system simulates facial recognition to match the voter with their registered data.
+4.  **Facial Recognition(Kiosk):** The system simulates facial recognition to match the voter with their registered data.
 5.  **Voting:** If verification is successful, the voter proceeds to cast their vote.

 ## Technologies Used